 - Based on these results, Jungle Scout is the most accurate and Viral Launch is in second place.

 - By gauging purely off the median, Helium 10 looks pretty close to Jungle Scout and Viral Launch.
 However, you see its box and whiskers are significantly larger.
 This means that in any single estimate, Helium 10 is more likely to be significantly incorrect, especially with underestimating sales.
 On that same token, if you run Helium 10 on thousands of products and averaged all of them, it would only be a little worse than the top two performers.
 The latter scenario isn’t realistic for typical use cases, so is probably a moot point.

 - I would prefer to use AmazeOwl over Helium 10 or ZonGuru since its box is better straddling the 0% line.
 However, it’s only by a hair.

-- If you use AMZ Scout, Scope, or ASINspector, the vast majority of estimates are going to be significantly overinflated.
-These tools are consistently overestimating, as shown by a relatively small box.
+- If you use AMZ Scout, Scope, or ASINspector, the majority of estimates are likely to be overinflated.
+These tools appear to be consistently overestimating, as shown by a relatively small box.
 I recommend reducing all of the estimates produced by those tools by 40-60%.

 Our interpretation of the overall results:

 It was really interesting to look through this new round of data and see that the results basically flipped from the last case study.
 The majority of the competitor tools actually swayed toward overestimating sales this time.

 - Between the two case studies, it was interesting to see which tools started to invest in their accuracy.
 Amaze Owl now has a Market Analysis feature in beta testing that’s rapidly increased their accuracy.
 And the paid version of Unicorn Smasher proved to be more accurate than their free version.

 - Surprisingly, the majority of our competitors have an Overall Error Percentage over 50%.
 Is that level of accuracy worth investing in with your money or your time?